Mode-coupling formulation of heat transport in anharmonic materials: Discussion

 \section{Discussion}

 Our final formulation of the thermal conductivity tensor is expressed as $\boldsymbol{\kappa} = \boldsymbol{\kappa}^{\mathrm{d}} + \boldsymbol{\kappa}^{\mathrm{nd}}$, with $\boldsymbol{\kappa}^{\mathrm{d}}$ given by Eq. (\ref{eq:kappa diag bte}) and $\boldsymbol{\kappa}^{\mathrm{nd}}$ by Eq. (\ref{eq:off diagonal markov}).
 This result bears some resemblance to previous derivations based on Hardy’s formulation of the heat current operator \cite{Hardy1963, Isaeva2019, Caldarelli2022, Han2022, Fiorentino2023, Semwal1972, Srivastava1981}.
-Our derivation provides a unified framework that encompasses the collective, single-mode and off-diagonal contributions to heat transport by phonons.
+For instance, we show in appendix \ref{app:pbe} that the diagonal contribution of the thermal conductivity tensor $\boldsymbol{\kappa}^{\mathrm{d}}$ is equivalent to that obtained through the solution of the phonon Boltzmann equation, providing a further proof with reference~\cite{Fiorentino2023} of the equivalence between the phonon Boltzmann and Green Kubo approaches.
+Thus, our derivation provides a unified framework that encompasses the collective, single-mode and off-diagonal contributions to heat transport by phonons.
 Notably, for the single-mode and off-diagonal contributions, it captures the non-Markovian memory effects described in eq.(\ref{eq:off diagonal nonmarkov}) through the inclusion of the full phonon dynamical susceptibility.
 As a result, our formulation can address any system with a crystalline reference structure, from highly harmonic crystals at low temperatures—where collective effects dominate—to complex crystals with large unit cells, where the off-diagonal components of $\boldsymbol{\kappa}^{\mathrm{nd}}$ are essential

 A key distinction of our approach is its inherent inclusion of temperature-dependent phonon renormalization, setting it apart from standard formalisms.
 The latter rely on a Taylor expansion of the Born-Oppenheimer potential energy surface, treating anharmonic terms as a perturbative correction to a dominant second-order term.
 Consequently, the dynamical properties of the system are inferred indirectly, being reconstructed \textit{a posteriori} from the effective potential energy surface.
 However, in order to use perturbation theory, these methods assume that the atoms vibrate closely around their equilibrium positions, an assumption that fails at elevated temperatures, in the presence of nuclear quantum effects, or when the Hessian of the Born-Oppenheimer surface is not positive definite.
 In these scenarios, high order anharmonic interactions become significant, making perturbative corrections insufficient.